siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 ## Additional Considerations

 ### Host static assets on a CDN
 One thing Google Fonts does offer is a fast and reliable content delivery network (CDN).
 You should also host your static assets on a CDN for faster delivery to users in different regions.
-We use AWS S3 plus Cloudfront, the CDN service offered by Amazon, but many options exist.
+We use AWS S3 plus Cloudfront, the CDN service offered by Amazon, and Netlify which uses AWS behind the scenes in the same way, but many options exist.

 ### Size and Popular Fonts
 In some of my tests for our company website, I noticed smaller font file sizes for some fonts hosted by Google.
 My theory is this is due to Google’s variants for optimization: